Northern California wildfires threatening thousands of homes - The Boston Globe

 “We’re in the unfortunate position where firefighters are going to be spending several days out on the fire line,” Cox said.
 “It’s grueling, it’s exhausting.”

-In Southern California, an 8-day-old blaze near Lake Hughes in northern Los Angeles County mountains continued to be a threat to 4,570 structures after destroying 21 buildings.
-It was 38% contained.
+In Southern California, firefighters worked in high heat to increase containment of fires in mountains north and east of Los Angeles.
+A huge fire also burned in the remote Mojave National Preserve.

 Har reported from San Francisco.
-Associated Press writer Juliet Williams, Olga R. Rodriguez and Daisy Nguyen in San Francisco contributed to this report.
+Associated Press writers Juliet Williams, Olga R. Rodriguez and Daisy Nguyen in San Francisco and John Antczak in Los Angeles contributed to this report.